 - Orange peel.
 This is also created by spraying, and no scraping is involved.
 Easy peasy.

 - Popcorn texturing.
 This is notoriously retro, and many people with older homes are more interested in getting rid of it than adding more.
 It's a mixture of foam balls and mud that you apply by spraying, and while it's the best sound-absorbing texture, it's also the most difficult to clean.

 Skim Coat for a Smooth Ceiling

 Some texturing techniques are easier than others, but there's no easy way to skim coat a ceiling to make it smooth.
-The process involves spreading several layers of joint compound with a drywall knife and scraping each layer smooth.
+The process involves spreading several thin layers of joint compound, smoothing each with a drywall knife.
 Finish levels range from one to five, and to get a level-five finish, you need at least three layers of joint compound.

 Of course, you can achieve a smooth ceiling simply by expertly finishing the drywall seams, and if your technique is good enough to make them disappear, you don't need a texture.
 That's the preferred scenario, but in practice, it usually takes at least one skim coat layer to make seams disappear unless you're an experienced drywall taper with years of experience.

 To Texture or Not to Texture